 With the internet out of reach, there’s not much left to do but write!

 STOP CHECKING YOUR EMAILS

 If you are like me, you read and reply to each relevant email.
 That’s great, as long as you don’t do it in the middle of writing.
 Email notifications are distracting, to say the least.

 The moment you stop writing and start responding to an email, you are voluntarily interrupting your chain of thoughts and drifting away from the task at hand.

 A better approach is to assign an hour or two each day to catch up on your correspondence, so you are not tempted to respond to emails while you’re writing.

 Smartphones may be smart, but they’re making us dumber by the minute!
 Why else would we allow a gadget to control our lives?

 Today, when adults are texting while driving and children are suffering from sleep disorders due to excessive phone use, I highly recommend that you become mindful of your phone usage ASAP, especially when you sit down to write.

 Buzzing with notifications from FB, Twitter, LinkedIn, Skype, WhatsApp, etc, your hand phone is like a merry-go-round that promises wonderful experiences, turning you into a fun-seeking child who can’t wait to join the joyride.
 Don’t do it!

-Try not to keep your phone directly next to you when you write.
-If you can’t put your phone on silent, lest you miss an emergency call from family or friends, atleast keep it face down so you don’t check the screen for notifications!
+Try not to keep your phone directly next to you when you write so you can focus on your writing.
+If you can’t put your phone on silent, lest you miss an emergency call from family or friends, at least keep it face down, so you don’t check the screen for notifications!